jamiemcstay/Project-1/README.md

 - Tours
 - Music

-Across all pages as is consistent on websites, there will be a consistent header with responsive naviagation bar, a main content area, and a footer that contains a form where fans can sign up to a newsletter.
+Across all pages as is consistent on websites, there will be a header with responsive naviagation bar, a main content area, and a footer that contains a form where fans can sign up to a newsletter.

 ### Homepage